Wandmalfarbe/german-word-clock-screensaver/README.md

 # German Word Clock Screensaver

-A simple word clock screensaver in german for macOS.
+A simple word clock screensaver in German for macOS.
 The time is rounded down so that `15:18` is displayed as `15:15` with the words `ES IST VIERTEL NACH DREI`.

 ![Word Clock Screensaver](GermanWordClock.png)

 ## Installation

 - Download the [latest version](https://github.com/Wandmalfarbe/german-word-clock-screensaver/releases/latest) of the screensaver from the releases page.
+- Extract the ZIP file by double-clicking on it.
 - Install the screensaver by double-clicking on the file with the extension `.saver`.

 ## Related